The Best Cloud Phone Systems for UK Businesses in 2026

 call recording settings in GoTo

 Within GoTo's phone settings, you can opt to turn on call recording for inbound and/or outbound calls, with custom omissions where needed.
-Source: Matt Reed/Expert Market.
+Source: Matt Reed/Expert Market

 • Hardware flexibility supports phased migration plans: If you want to squeeze more value out of desk phones while switching the backend to VoIP, GoTo supports a long list of devices (including models from Cisco, Poly and Yealink).
 That makes it easier to treat 2026 as a controlled transition, instead of a full hardware rip-and-replace.

-What could GoTo Connect Phone System improve?
+GoTo Connect Phone System drawbacks and limitations

 • UK pricing is not consistently transparent: GoTo’s Connect pricing page pushes you to contact sales rather than giving a clean per-user price list, which makes budgeting harder if you are comparing six vendors and trying to avoid surprise costs.